automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kotasaurus.md

 # Kotasaurus
-## Description: One of the few sauropods to be discovered in India.
+## One of the few sauropods to be discovered in India.